neelsg/lithium/docs/tour.md

         myFloat = double[float](myFloat)
         console.log(myFloat) # This will print 6.2

 A default type can be set for any polymorphic function.
 If the type is then omitted when calling the function, this default type is assumed.

 ## Parametric polymorphism for types

     Li 0

-    vertex type[n string.stringer]:
+    vertex type[n any.string]:
-        init func(new vertex, x, y n):
+        init func(xInit, yInit n):
-            new.x, new.y = x, y
+            x, y = xInit, yInit
             return
         pub x n
         pub y n